sylabs/examples/graphics/rendering/blender/README.md

 $ cd ~/blender/
 ```

-We will run this example in this directory, not necessary but its cleaner.
+We will run this example in the `~/blender/` directory, not necessary but its cleaner this way.

 <br>